-Mind mapping has been found to be an effective means of helping students organize new learning while reinforcing previous learning and improving information retrieval.
+While common in elementary schools, mind mapping or concept mapping is used less frequently in higher ed.
+However, mind mapping has been found to be an effective means of helping students organize new learning.
 Some studies have found that using mind mapping as a learning strategy facilitates memory and critical thinking.

-If you are still not convinced, check out The Theory Underlying Concept Maps and How to Construct and Use Them.
+If you're still not convinced, check out The Theory Underlying Concept Maps and How to Construct and Use Them.

 Keep in mind that mind maps are not just good for students, they are great for teachers too.
-When planning your course, you could use a mind map to decide what content to include and how they are connected.
-You could then share it with your students so they can get an overview of how you see your course fitting together.
-Using mind maps to outline your course syllabus not only models how to organize information but also adheres to the universal design principles of conveying information in multiple modes, according to Biktimirov & Nilson, 2006 in Show Them the Money: Using Mind Mapping in the Introductory Finance Course.
+When planning your course, you could use a mind map to decide what to include and how they are connected.
+Share it with students so they can get an overview of how you see your course fitting together.
+Using mind maps to outline your course syllabus not only models how to organize information but also adheres to the universal design principles of conveying information in multiple modes (Biktimirov, 2006).